z0loy/Office365-SharePoint/SharePoint Column Formatting/value-conditional-format/README.md

-# Conditional formatting based on the value in a text or choice field
+# Conditional formatting based on the value of a status column

 ## Summary
-You can apply conditional formatting to text or choice fields that might contain a fixed set of values.
-The following example applies different classes depending on whether the value of the field is Done, In Review, Blocked, or another value.
-This example applies a CSS class (`sp-field-severity--low, sp-field-severity--good, sp-field-severity--warning, sp-field-severity--blocked`) to the  `<div />` based on the field's value.
+Here we applied conditional formatting to a choice fields that contain a fixed set of values.
+The following example applies different classes depending on whether the value of the field is:
+  - Actif (Active),
+  - Annulé (Canceled),
+  - Basculé (Toggled or Swtiched),
+  - Clôturé (Closed),
+  - Gelé (Frozen),
+  - Résolu (Resolved),
+  - Traitement (In progress),

+### PS: in my case, I was working on a French version (the words between brackets are the equivalent words in english)

+This example uses a CSS class (`sp-css-backgroundColor-XXXXX`) to the  `<div />` based on the field's value.
 This is what determines the element's background color.
-A class of `ms-fontColor-neutralSecondary` is always applied to ensure the text color is legible in both light and dark themes.
 Then, it outputs a `<span />` element with an `iconName` attribute.
 This attribute applies another CSS class to that `<span />` that shows an [Office UI Fabric](https://dev.office.com/fabric#/) icon inside that element.
-Finally, another `<span />` element is outputted that contains the value inside the field.

-This pattern is useful when you want different values to map to different levels of urgency or severity.
-You can start from this example and edit it to specify your own field values and the styles and icons that should map to those values.
+This pattern is useful when you want different values to map to different levels of severity, issue status, page status ...etc.

 ![screenshot of the sample](./screenshot.png)

 ## View requirements
-- This format can be applied to a text/choice column and expects the following values Done, In progress, In review, Has Issues, or anything else
+- This format can be applied to choice column and expects the following values Done, In progress, In review, Has Issues, or anything else

 ## Sample